ValPars/Deep-Draw-Project/README.md

 <br>

 **Deep Draw** is a project from [Le wagon data science school](https://www.lewagon.com/data-science-course) in Paris, batch #1002 (Sept.-Dec.
 2022).
 The objective is to develop, train and apply **neural networks models** on the [QuickDraw dataset](https://console.cloud.google.com/storage/browser/quickdraw_dataset/) published by [Google Creative Lab](https://github.com/googlecreativelab/quickdraw-dataset).
 100 categories of sketches have been selected and were used to train a CNN-based model and a RNN-based model in order to categorize drawings.
+Here you can find the final app : [https://le-wagon-deepdraw.streamlit.app/](https://le-wagon-deepdraw.streamlit.app/)
 <br>

 ## Acknowledgments